AroshaSilva/SideLoad_-_APK_Installer/README.md

 # SideLoader - APK Installer for Android
 A lightweight Windows desktop utility for installing Android APK files directly to your Android device via ADB (Android Debug Bridge).
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-[!NOTE]
+>[!NOTE]
-Please note that this is just an application created to enhance my C# knowledge and MVS experience.
+>This is just an application created to enhance my C# knowledge and MVS experience.
 Please note that if you found/downloaded this software elsewhere other than my personal website > (my portfolio ~ Gdrive, social media, LinkedIn and in GitHub), software might contain viruses or modified to contain backdoors which might put your device at risk.
 I am not responsible for any damages like virus attack or privacy issues caused to you as this software does not originally have any backdoors, or any sort of viruses.

 **Below you may find 1.
 Installation guidelines, 2.
 Features, and 3.
 Disclaimers.**
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++